open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/manual.md

   activated for the duration of the function call.

-In most cases you want to use the latter (`tracer.startActiveSpan`), as it takes care of setting the span and it's context active.
+In most cases you want to use the latter (`tracer.startActiveSpan`), as it takes care of setting the span and its context active.

 The code below illustrates how to create an active span.